 Wild Winter Guide

-This winter, The Wildlife Trust is encouraging more families to get outside and spend some time immersed in the British countryside.
+To encourage more people to enjoy our beautiful countryside, The Wildlife Trust has put together a fantastic guide for families to use.
 My Wild Winter is an online wildlife and activity guide jam-packed with ideas and information, plus places to go and things to do.

 With hundreds of nature reserves across the country, and a number of reserves in the Herts area, there are plenty of fascinating places to visit without needing to stray too far from home.